CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 For O365 this is defined by the following requirements:

-- The Authenticaton Method
+- Authenticaton Method
-- The Account Used
+- Account Used
-- The O365 Tenant ID
+- O365 Tenant ID
-- A Test Acount
+- Test Acount
-- The SaaS to SaaS Access
+- SaaS to SaaS Access

-### The Authentication Method
+### Authentication Method

 ClouldM Migrate uses Modern Authentication as a default.
 If Multi-Factor Authentication is enabled on the endpoint it'll need to be disabled temporarily or a PFX certificate has to be generated for access.
 As a destination it's recommended to disable MFA.